History of Adventism in Sichuan: Tibetan Mission

-The SDA administration regarded the mission in Chungking as a stepping stone to entering Tibet, thus an exploratory trip further west to Chengtu was carried out in February 1917, in order to establish another stage in their Tibetan quest to eventually reaching Lhasa.
+The SDA administration regarded the mission in Chongqing as a stepping stone to entering Tibet, thus an exploratory trip further west to Chengdu was carried out in February 1917, in order to establish another stage in their Tibetan quest to eventually reaching Lhasa.
 The next year, a medical missionary John Nevins Andrews (grandson of Elder J. N. Andrews) and his wife Dorothy Spicer traveled to Tachienlu, an East Tibetan city located in West Sichuan.
 They started out in a drafty wooden house where the wind blew constantly.
 In 1921, several houses were built by the mission for general medical services.
 According to Dr. Andrews's report, an average of about 50 people went to him for medical treatment on a daily basis.
 The mission also printed exhortations and evangelistic leaflets in Tibetan language.
 The mission was not very fruitful in terms of conversion, because of the strong Buddhist presence in the region.
 In 1926, the missionaries welcomed their first three converts.
 By 1929, a church was organized with six baptized members.